Marine Parade

-Marine Parade is a planning area and residential estate located in the Central Region of Singapore.
-Straddling the tip of the southeastern coast of Pulau Ujong, Marine Parade serves as a buffer between the Central and East regions of the city-state.
+Marine Parade is a planning area and residential estate located on the eastern fringe of the Central Region of Singapore.
+Straddling the tip of the southeastern coast of mainland Singapore, Marine Parade serves as a buffer between the Central and East regions of the country.
 Bordering it are the planning areas of Geylang to the north, Kallang to the northwest, Bedok to the northeast, Marina East to the southwest and the Singapore Straits to the south.

+Marine Parade is further divided into five subzones, East Coast, Katong, Marine Parade, Marina East (not to be confused with Marina East, the neighbouring planning area), and Mountbatten.

 Background

 Marine Parade's early history can be associated with the precinct of Katong.
 Throughout the early to mid 20th century, the area was a haven for the wealthy Peranakan community of Singapore.
 Katong witnessed a growth in Straits Chinese culture, developing a distinctive architecture style and even becoming the place of origin for the renowned Katong Laksa dish.
 Marine Parade, as it is known today, mainly consists of HDB (Housing Development Board) flats along the southernmost points of the estate.
 These were built in the 1970s after the reclamation of the island's east coast.
 Today, many private condominiums are also being built in the area.